 In these uncertain times, it seems appropriate to separate this new phase of Max’s Art.
 We were on vacation in Baja California Sur, Mexico when COVID-19 spiked.
 I had brought Max to Laguna San Ignacio to see the Grey Whales for his 19th birthday.
 It was too dangerous to bring him home.
-We are currently sheltering in place in La Paz.
+We sheltered in place in La Paz, BCS for two months.

 We had just arrived at Laguna San Ignacio.
 We went whale watching for Max’s 19th birthday.
 You could tell he was so excited to be hearing the sound of the Grey whales.
 They would blow and he would just laugh and laugh!
 This is his first painting of our month-long stay at the lagoon.

 We participated in a pilot turtle release program at Laguna San Ignacio.
 We spent an evening helping measure and tag turtles and then release them back into the water.
 Max was incredibly excited.￼ His turtle was named Alonso. ￼

 Max painted this after a couple of weeks at the lagoon.
 We had been out whale watching multiple times.
 His excitement and connection with the whales was amazing.
 He painted this after his first close encounter of touching a Grey whale!￼

 This is Max’s third painting of the Grey whales in Laguna San Ignacio.
 He was feeling the incredible beauty and energy of the lagoon.￼